encode/django-rest-framework/docs/api-guide/renderers.md

 ## CamelCase JSON

-[djangorestframework-camel-case] provides a camelCase JSON render for django REST framework, its maintained by [vbabiy]
+[djangorestframework-camel-case] provides camel case JSON renderers and parsers for REST framework.
+This allows serializers to use Python-style underscored field names, but be exposed in the API as Javascript-style camel case field names.
+It is maintained by [Vitaly Babiy][vbabiy].

 [cite]: https://docs.djangoproject.com/en/dev/ref/template-response/#the-rendering-process